synercys/annotated_latex_equations/README.txt

+The file "eqn_annotate.tex" is the main latex file.

 This repository provides four examples of annotated equations:

 1. [example_prob.tex] A simple one inside the equation construct, in a double column format